Note: off campus users must log into myStevens before using Library databases.

 These databases are best for finding out deeper information about companies, particularly those that are publicly traded.
 If you're looking for a company that is privately held (not traded on the stock market), your best bet is to stick with the Company News databases, as there is less information available about them.
 For publicly traded companies, look for company profiles in the following databases for more detailed history, financial and company structure information.

-Finally, these databases are known as abstract-and-index databases and their main purpose is to bring together journal articles and conference papers on all subjects.
-You can use them in a couple ways:
+Finally, Scopus is known as an abstract-and-index database and its main purpose is to bring together journal articles and conference papers on all subjects.
+You can use it in a couple ways: